Clement-W/Linear-Regression-SGD/README.md

 * SGD
 * Mini-batch SGD

-Disclaimer : Using gradient descent to find the coefficients of a linear equation is not the best solution at all as the coefficient can be directly calculated with variance and covariance.
+Disclaimer : Using gradient descent to find the coefficients of a line's equation is not the best way to do as the coefficient can be directly calculated with variance and covariance.
 Implementing it from scratch is just a way for me to better understand the gradient descent algorithm.

 ### Prerequisites